A. Lange & Söhne presents a Herculean-esque stainless steel build in its new Odysseus watch.

-Aside from tales about vengeful Cyclops and crushing of Trojans, another interesting story is that A. Lange & Söhne has been busy – metaphorically speaking – getting a six-pack and lifting iron for a Herculean-esque stainless steel build in its new Odysseus watch.
+Aside from tales about vengeful Cyclops, crushing the Trojans and visiting dead friends in hell, another interesting story is that A. Lange & Söhne has been busy – metaphorically speaking – getting a six-pack and lifting iron for a Herculean-esque stainless steel build in its new Odysseus watch.

-It is also the first stainless steel series to come out of this Saxon luxury watchmaker, aside from the previous 20 steel Lange 1 watches and a tribute piece to Walter Lange.
+This is the first sports stainless steel series to come out of this Saxon luxury watchmaker.
 The Odysseus debuts with steel armour, a new calibre and a big day-of-the-week display, thus signalling a subtle show of the watchmaker’s next steps.
 After all, steel is trending in the watch consumer world and no longer seen as a poor man’s material.

 A. Lange & Söhne crafts a new movement here – a self winding L155.1 Datomatic that is made from 312 components, including 99 new bits that power the day and date displays, as well as a platinum rotor with black rhodium elements.
 In true Lange style, the wearer will still be able to see the screwed gold chaton whilst the new balance bridge which provides better shock resistance remains engraved by hand.
 The final result is 50 hours of power reserve and a balance wheel that oscillates at 4 Hz, a higher frequency than other Lange movements.